erjank/teaching/load.md

 It is therefore tempting to try to teach patterns directly–in fact, supporting this is one of the reasons programmers have been so enthusiastic about [design patterns][wikipedia-design-patterns].
-In pactice, though, pattern catalogs are too large to flick through and too dry to memorize directly.
+In practice, though, pattern catalogs are too large to flick through and too dry to memorize directly.
 Giving names to a small number of patterns, though, does seem to help with teaching, primarily by giving the learners a richer vocabulary to think and communicate with